Learning Optimal Distributionally Robust Stochastic Control in Continuous State Spaces: Introduction

 \subsection{Remarks on Paper Organizations}

 The remainder of this paper is structured as follows: Section \ref{sec:DPP} outlines the formulations of the DRSC problems and the corresponding dynamic programming principles, with a focus on both CAA and CAU adversaries.
-Sections \ref{section:UB} and \ref{section:LB} present the upper and lower bounds of the sample complexities, respectively.
-Finally, Section \ref{sec:app} presents two applications within our framework to demonstrate its effectiveness in modeling real-world problems.
+Sections \ref{sec:UB} and \ref{sec:LB} present the upper and lower bounds of the sample complexities, respectively.
+Section \ref{sec:algoDesign} presents the algorithm design for solving the robust value and policy.
+Finally, Section \ref{sec:experiment} presents two applications within our framework to demonstrate its effectiveness in modeling real-world problems.